Interstate 210 (Louisiana): History

 I-210, including the Israel LaFleur Bridge, was constructed between its western terminus and Prien Lake Road circa 1963 to 1965.
 Initially, the western terminus at I-10 consisted solely of eastbound entrance and westbound exit ramps.
 The eastern remainder of I-210 was built circa 1975 to 1976, and westbound entrance / eastbound exit ramps were added to the western terminus in 1986.

 Much of the area surrounding I-210 in southern Lake Charles was developed prior to construction of the freeway.
 As a result, many homes and businesses in its path were demolished.

 The freeway remained largely unchanged from its original configuration until 2005, when construction of the L'Auberge du Lac Casino Resort resulted in the addition of a ramp linked to the Nelson Road interchange.
 Between 2013 and 2015, the Prien Lake Road interchange was rebuilt to allow access to the Golden Nugget Lake Charles.

 During the planning phase of the freeway, it was known as the South City Bypass.
 Older signage (prior to the 2000s) referred to the road as the Lake Charles Loop.
+In 2013, I-210 was designated as the 1st Lieutenant Doug Fournet Memorial Parkway by the Louisiana Department of Transportation.